retrotravelbug/tightropetool/Adolescent Tightrope.md

 -	Safety Net – those who support and help now
 -	Steps Down – actions needed / planning for future goals and safe ground

-There is a workbook [guidance] available to download that includes the following:
+There is a [workbook] available to download that includes the following:
 -	an introduction to the analogy and how it can be applied within risk assessments
 -	background to the development, use in practice and testimonials from practitioners and young people during the pilot
 - outlines the specialist fields that overlap to support a holistic model for adolescents and provides a summary of the interviewing methods and practice models that are compatible with the tight rope